-The standard retail version of the Magnia SG20 is supported by a Software Upgrades site that allows end users to view, download and apply new features and fixes.
-This site services customers using the standard Toshiba preinstall image only.
+The standard retail version of the Magnia SG20 is supported with a Software Upgrades site that allows end users to view, download and apply new features and fixes.
+This site services only customers using the standard Toshiba preinstall image.

-Because Toshiba does not control the changes or configuration of your preinstall image, each system integrator has its own Software Upgrades site.
-Toshiba might occasionally inform you of a software upgrade available on the standard site that you can make available to end users with your custom image.
-It is your decision whether Toshiba should deploy the upgrade to your customers.
+Because Toshiba does not control the changes or configuration of your preinstall image, each system integrator will have their own Software Upgrades site.
+Toshiba may occasionally inform you of a software upgrade available on the standard site which you might wish to make available to end users with your custom image.
+It is then up to you to decide whether Toshiba should deploy the upgrade for your customers.

-To provide an Upgrade Site specific to your preinstall images, Toshiba edits a file on your image to point to the custom site before releasing the image to the factory.
-If you wish to retest your image after this change, or if you do not want Toshiba to make this change, inform your Toshiba sales person.
+In order to provide an Upgrade Site specific to your preinstall images, Toshiba will edit a file on your image to point to this custom site before release to the factory.
+If you wish to retest your image after this change or if you do not want Toshiba to make this change, please inform your Toshiba sales person.